aws/jsii-compiler/src/common/README.md

 This submodule is addressing this need by exporting *small, self-contained* functions.s

 Anything in here MUST NOT depend on any other code in jsii.
-It SHOULD be kept very lightweight and mostly depending on TypeScript and node built-ins.
+It SHOULD be kept very lightweight and mostly depend on TypeScript and Node built-ins.